 Develop a new reality.

-XR-1 is a mixed reality developer device for engineers, researchers and designers who are pioneering a new reality.
-With photorealistic visual fidelity, ultra-low latency and integrated eye tracking, XR-1 Developer Edition seamlessly merges virtual content with the real world for the first time ever.
+XR-1 Developer Edition is a professional mixed reality device for engineers, researchers and designers who are pioneering a new reality.
+With photorealistic visual fidelity, ultra-low latency and integrated eye tracking, the XR-1 seamlessly merges virtual content with the real world for the first time ever.

 Extend reality with XR-1 Developer Edition.